NaimKabir/ethical-consumption/README.md

 # Development

-You can build the server with:
+You can build the project with:

-`bazel run //server:api`

-Or on MacOS:

-`bazel run //server:api --platforms @build_bazel_rules_nodejs//toolchains/node:linux_amd64`
+`bazel run //...`

-The container can then be run and listen on port 4000 with:
+The development server can be started with:

-`docker run -p 4000:4000 bazel/server:api`
+`cd server; docker-compose --file docker-compose.yml up --detach`